In one sentence:

 - Have they invested anything yet?
 Have they read your docs, taken a demo, asked for trial access?
 Pre-recruitment investment predicts post-recruitment behavior.

 - What else are they evaluating?
-If you're one of ten vendors they're applying to, you're not their priority.
+If you're one of ten programs they're applying to, you're not their priority.
 If you're the only one, you might be.

 Axis 4: Reach